ismailceylan/restorm/README.md

 # Event Management
 Restorm provides an event management system to handle network errors, server errors and internal events.

-We can add event listeners to our queries, models or model instances.
+We can bind event listeners to our queries, models or model instances.
 Events are kind of hooks that will be triggered when certain events happen.

 Since Restorm have this mechanism, it doesn't need to throw network and server errors.
 Restorm only throws runtime errors.
 So that means network errors and 400-500 errors will be suppressed and won't stop the application.
 We should grab and handle them manually.